CSprat451/image-upload-frontend/README.md

 ### Connect to backend server

-If you want to connect it to part one of my ascii art project, the github link is here: https://github.com/CSprat451/AsciiArt
+If you want to connect it to the python backend of my ascii art project, the github link is here: https://github.com/CSprat451/AsciiArt

+## Status

+This is a work in progress.
+I will periodically update the code to add new features or functionality.

+Recently added: Upload a video that will be returned as an ascii gif.

+## Inspiration

+This front end design was inspired by the React File Uploader With Express (Using React Hooks) by Traversy Media YouTube tutorial.